contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 across using a vxlan overlay.

 ### Cleanup: **after all play is done**
-To cleanup the setup, after doing all the experiments, exit the VM destroy VMs
+To cleanup the setup, after doing all the experiments, exit the VM destroy VMs:

 ```
 $ vagrant destroy -f